Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/multi_importer_installation.md

 `docker exec -it isle-apache-ld bash -c "chmod 744 /mnt/ingest/batch_installer.sh"`

-run batch_installer.sh on the container:
+Run batch_installer.sh on the container:

 `docker exec -it isle-apache-ld bash -c "/mnt/ingest/batch_installer.sh"`

 ## Islandora ingest overview and IMI demonstration

-The script will have unpacked a set of sample files in the local ingest_data directory
+The script will pack a set of sample files in the local ingest_data directory

 Drill down to the ./ingest_data/isle-ingest-samples/IMI directory and look for the following three files: